 The library exists primarily to serve Wheaton College faculty, students, and staff.
 Since Buswell is not a public library, the staff exercises discretion in permitting off-campus visitors to enter the building and use the library’s collections, services, or study space.

-- relative of a current Wheaton College faculty, staff, and student
+- Relatives of a current Wheaton College faculty, staff, and students

 Visitors must be age 16 or older, unless accompanied by an adult.

 - Ask us for help using the library's collections